dockstore/dockstore/_docs/best-practices/best-practices.md

 - reference a local ontology for your institution
 - not add a file format initially for quick development

-Note that as a value-add `cwltool` can do some basic reasoning based on file formats and warn you if there seem to be some obvious mismatches.
+Note that as a value-add, `cwltool` can do some basic reasoning based on file formats and warn you if there seem to be some obvious mismatches.

 *metadata_example1.cwl*
 ```